adamstosho/GasFlow/API_SETUP.md

 ## Current Status ✅

-Your GasLite PWA is configured to use **Etherscan's official API**, which is the most reliable source for Ethereum gas data.
+Your GasFlow PWA is configured to use **Etherscan's official API**, which is the most reliable source for Ethereum gas data.

 ## How It Works